kirby-deprecated-plugins/kirby-sync/docs/hub-nodes.md

 ### plugin.sync.slug

 The slug of the sync API.
 You only need to use this config if you suspect a collision with `yourdomain.com/sync`.
+It needs to be set to the same value on both the hub and the nodes in order to work.

 ### plugin.sync.active

-The plugin will be update by default but by setting this value to `false` the plugin will be disabled.
+The plugin will run by default, but by setting this value to `false` the plugin will be disabled.
+You can disable the hub, the nodes or both.